 3. Targeted cycling and walking initiatives

 6.6 Installing new infrastructure, particularly cycling and walking infrastructure, is not always enough to help encourage more people to cycle or walk.
-How someone chooses to travel is determined by a person’s personal circumstances (i.e. their type of employment, how far they need to travel, ) and importantly how convenient new infrastructure is in enabling them to make those every day journeys.
+How someone chooses to travel is determined by a person’s personal circumstances (i.e. their type of employment, how far they need to travel, the need to undertake multiple trips) and importantly how convenient new infrastructure is in enabling them to make those every day journeys.

 6.7 So we are committed to provide people with walking and cycling initiatives, information and skills to give people the right opportunities to give cycling and walking a try and to move people to changing their travel behaviour towards more active travel for short local journeys or as part of longer journeys.
-This will build upon existing work, which has been undertaken through previous programmes outlined in section 5 above.
+This will build upon existing work, which has been undertaken through previous programmes outlined in section 5.22 above.